Using Enterprise Architecture Principles to Enact Change

 "The focus on the business cases behind the changes has helped with adoption," Franciosa concludes.
 "We aren't out there trying to sell our wares anymore.
 The new outlook has been embraced by the staff, and we can now articulate the benefit of using our systems very clearly, which encourages other groups to get on board."

-Each of these companies approached their large-scale transformations in a different way, but in the end they both agreed that they had to change the conversations taking place within their organizations to facilitate smooth transitions toward better processes.
+Each of these companies approached their large-scale transformations in a different way, but in the end they both agreed that they had to change the conversations taking place within their organizations in order to facilitate smooth transitions toward better processes.